48 residence halls. 4,800 beds. 1.8 million square feet.

 Singles, doubles, triples: Singles, doubles and triples are standard residence hall rooms that house one, two or three students, respectively; that open onto a hallway, share a common bathroom with other hall residents; and have access to community living, study, kitchen and laundry areas in the residence hall (laundry machines use Bear Bucks, no cash).

 Suites: Suites are a group of student rooms with a shared common area (a sitting room or small living room).
 Some suites have a kitchenette; some have just a sink, some have a bathroom, some have two bathrooms.
 Buildings with suites have a community kitchen which all students may use.
 Students have access to laundry facilities in the residence hall (laundry machines use Bear Bucks, no cash).
+Suites may be selected in Housing Lottery after the first-year ("freshman" year).
+Suite/Apartment housing rate.

 Apartments: Apartments comprise a group of student rooms with a shared common area, bathroom, and full cooking kitchen.
 Students have access to community laundry facilities in the residence hall (laundry machines use Bear Bucks, no cash).
+Apartments may be selected in Housing Lottery after the first-year.
+Suite/Apartment housing rate.

 Program Houses (Greek or Theme): Program Houses foster a sense of community by bringing sophomores, juniors and seniors with common interests together in a living environment.
 Theme Houses are formed around an issue or activity in which the residents have a common interest.
 Language and Cultural Houses give students the opportunity to speak a foreign language and to learn about other cultures.
 Fraternities and Sororities enrich the social atmosphere at Brown and conduct community service.
 Theme houses change based on student interests, and have included communities such as Art, Harambee, Interfaith, and Tech Houses.
 The selection process varies somewhat between houses.
 Fraternities and sororities organize a procedure called “rush” which begins in late January.
 Theme houses hold information sessions for interested students.
 All Program Houses are actually located within on-campus residence halls, and comprise single and double rooms.
 Once a student joins a house, specific housing is assigned within the house on the basis of seniority.